Mathieu2301/TradingView-API/README.md

 ## Examples
 You can find all the examples and snippets in `./examples` folder.

+## Before opening an issue
+Please look at examples and previously resolved issues before opening a new one.
+I can't help everyone (especially for questions that are not library related but JavaScript related).
+Thank you for your understanding.
 ___
 ## Problems
  If you have errors in console or unwanted behavior,